publicdocs/wildfire-data-archive/.github/pull_request_template.md

 **NOTE:
-By submitting this pull request, you release all content you contribute to this repository (including but not limited to this issue and all bugs, commits, pull requests, feature requests, and suggestions) under the repository's [INBOUND-LICENSE (CC0 1.0 Universal)](https://github.com/publicdocs/wildfire-data-archive/blob/master/INBOUND-LICENSE).
+By submitting this pull request, you release all content you contribute to this repository (including but not limited to this pull request and all bugs, commits, pull requests, feature requests, and suggestions) under the repository's [INBOUND-LICENSE (CC0 1.0 Universal)](https://github.com/publicdocs/wildfire-data-archive/blob/master/INBOUND-LICENSE).
 You also represent and warrant that you have all necessary rights to do so,